F4S is the ultimate team building tool

 Who would enjoy:

-24) F4S assessment
+24. F4S assessment

 Psychologists say society's obsession with personality tests reveals something about the human psyche: We yearn to know what makes us unique, yet we want to belong to a group of people with shared traits.
 Our F4S assessment reveals your key motivations and blind spots when it comes to how you work.
-Plus, it's based on science, so you can get both of the above desires satisfied, with the added benefit of knowing the test is evidence-based!
+Plus, it's based on science, so you can get both of the above desires satisfied, with the added benefit of knowing the results are evidence-based!

 Skills it'll build: Self-awareness, emotional intelligence